-A. Identify all wiring system conductors at each accessible location using color-coding that is consistent throughout the building.
-147 Guidance: For minor work 148 in existing facilities use wiring color codes that match existing color codes so long as National Electrical Code[®] requirements for identifying grounded and grounding conductors are satisfied 149.
+- A. Identify all wiring system conductors at each accessible location using colorcoding that is consistent.
+Guidance: For minor work117 in existing facilities use wiring color codes that match existing color codes, if possible, so long as National Electrical Code[®] requirements for identifying grounded and grounding conductors are satisfied.118 Some facilities have multiple color schemes and so matching is not possible. - B. Refer to LANL Master Specifications Section 26 0519, Low Voltage Electrical Power Conductors and Cables, for the wiring color codes.